-Chronicles of Terror, a novel project run by the Witold Pilecki Center for Totalitarian Studies, combines academic research, historical popularization and the broadly defined culture of remembrance.
-Our goal is to create the largest collection of civilian testimonies from occupied Europe, which is available ONLINE.
+Chronicles of Terror, a novel project organized and administered by the Witold Pilecki Center for Totalitarian Studies, combines academic research, historical popularization and the broadly defined culture of remembrance.
+Our mission is to create the largest ON-LINE collection of civilian depositions relating to the period of the Second World War.

-In the online testimony database created for the purposes of the project we publish the accounts of Polish citizens who suffered immense hardship at the hands of the German and Soviet totalitarian regimes during World War II.
-These testimonies reflect the experience of thousands of Polish victims of totalitarian crimes, and also of their families and loved ones.
+The on-line testimony database created for the purposes of the project provides access to the Second World War accounts of Polish citizens, who suffered immense hardship at the hands of the German and Soviet totalitarian regimes.
+These depositions reflect the personal experiences of thousands of Polish victims of totalitarian crimes, and also of their families and loved ones.

-The Polish experience of confronting two totalitarianisms forms a vital part of world heritage.
-However, the Polish voice is barely heard in international discussions on the history of the twentieth century.
-Translations of source texts are few and far between, the achievements of Polish science and culture are sometimes overlooked, and blatant errors appear in public statements about the role of Poland in World War II.
+Even though the Polish experience of confronting two totalitarianism systems constitutes a crucial element of world heritage, the nation’s voice is barely heard in international discussions on 20th century history.
+Translations of source texts are few and far between, the achievements of Polish science and culture are sometimes overlooked, while blatant errors appear in public statements about the country's role in World War II.
 Depositions made before the Main Commission for the Investigation of German Crimes in Poland have long remained unknown to foreign researchers and creators of culture.
-The testimonies of Anders’ soldiers and the civilians who experienced exile in the Soviet Union were deposited abroad after the war, but they were available only in Polish.
-Meanwhile, the personal accounts of thousands of Polish citizens paint a terrifying picture of the German policy of terror implemented in occupied Poland.
-It is high time for these voices to sound in Poland and all over the world.
+The accounts of General Anders’ soldiers and the civilian evacuees who experienced deportation to the Soviet Union firsthand were submitted both during and after the War at representations of the London-based government, however they were available only in Polish.
+These personal narratives paint a shocking picture of the policy of totalitarian terror implemented in the occupied country.
+It is high time for them to receive the notice they deserve – in Poland and around the world.

 We began the development of our database with the publication of testimonies concerning Warsaw and its environs.
-These include accounts describing German terror in the occupied capital: street executions, round-ups, daily life in the Warsaw Ghetto, executions of the Polish intelligentsia carried out in Palmiry and at other locations in the vicinity of Warsaw.
-We also publish the testimonies of prisoners of Pawiak and Gęsiówka, and of those who were brutally interrogated at the Gestapo headquarters on aleja Szucha.
-Some depositions were made by Polish Jews who survived deportation to the death camp at Treblinka.
-Finally, we share the accounts of Varsovians who survived the Wola Massacre – a systematic genocide carried out by the Germans during the first days of the Warsaw Uprising in 1944.
+These include accounts describing German terror in the occupied capital: street executions, round-ups, daily life in the Warsaw Ghetto, and mass executions of the Polish intelligentsia in Palmiry and other locations around Warsaw.
+We also publish the testimonies of prisoners of Pawiak and Gęsiówka, and of those who underwent brutal interrogation at the Gestapo headquarters in Szucha Avenue.
+Some of the depositions were made by Polish Jews who survived the horrors of the death camp of Treblinka.
+Finally, we share the accounts of Varsovians who experienced the Wola Massacre – a campaign of genocide implemented by the Germans during the first days of the Warsaw Uprising in 1944.

-We are still in the process of expanding the database of testimonies, as we want Chronicles of Terror to feature testimonies from all parts of Poland.
-We are particularly interested in testimonies from small towns and villages, where memories about World War II and the German occupation are still alive but have not attracted broader attention.
+Chronicles of Terror is an on-going project, and the database is expanded continuously to feature testimonies from all parts of Poland.
+We are particularly interested in providing access to accounts submitted by the residents of small towns and rural areas, where the memories of the Second World War and the German occupation are still alive, but have not yet attracted broader attention.

-Each testimony included in Chronicles of Terror is described in detail in order to facilitate the identification of witnesses and the locations of events, as well as their timeframe.
-Thanks to a full-text search engine and tags, users can quickly find the relevant testimonies.
+Each deposition included in Chronicles of Terror has been described in detail in order to facilitate the identification of witnesses and the locations of events, as well as their time frame.
+Thanks to a full-text search engine and tags, users can quickly find specific accounts.

-We are supplementing the depositions with private photographs, documents, letters, memoirs, and assorted memorabilia pertaining to witnesses and other people mentioned in the testimonies.
-We want to show people’s personal histories and emotions, but also their daily lives.
-The Witold Pilecki Center is conducting a collection campaign, “Share Your Memory!”, appealing to individuals in Poland and abroad to share memorabilia from their private archives.
-Following digitalization, they will supplement and enrich our online testimony database.
-We hope to collect resources that are valuable not only to scholars, but also to anyone who wants to learn about and understand the tragic fate of people caught up in the wheels of a totalitarian machine.
+The depositions are supplemented with private photographs, documents, letters, memoirs, and assorted memorabilia associated with the witnesses and other participants of the events to which they pertain.
+Simply put, we want to show people’s personal histories complemented by the emotions and feelings that accompanied their daily lives.
+The Center is also conducting a collection campaign under the catchphrase “Share your memories!”, appealing to individuals in Poland and abroad to share memorabilia from their private archives.
+Following digitalization, these will supplement and enrich our on-line testimony database.
+Ideally, this will allow us to gather resources valuable not only to scholars, but also to anyone who wants to learn about and comprehend the tragic fates of people swallowed up by the totalitarian machine.

-The Main Commission for the Investigation of German Crimes in Poland, set up in 1945, documented German crimes committed during World War II, conducted investigations and published the results of its activities.
-It functioned in all parts of Poland through a network of district branches.
-Evidence collected by the Commission was used after the war to convict German criminals, including Arthur Greiser, Gauleiter of the Reichsgau Wartheland; Ludwig Fischer, Governor of the Warsaw District in the General Government; and Rudolf Höss, commandant of Auschwitz concentration camp.
-In 1949, due to the need to ensure friendly relations with the new German Democratic Republic (East Germany), the “German Crimes” in the name of the Commission were replaced with “Hitlerite Crimes.”
-The Commission worked with varying intensity – it was most active immediately after the war and in the 1960s, when there was a risk that German crimes would become time-barred.
+The Main Commission for the Investigation of German Crimes in Poland, set up in 1945, documented German atrocities committed during World War II, conducted investigations and published the results of its activities.
+It operated in all parts of the country through a network of district branches.
+The evidence that it gathered was used to convict a number of German criminals, including Arthur Greiser, Gauleiter of the Reichsgau Wartheland; Ludwig Fischer, Governor of the Warsaw District of the General Government; and Rudolf Höss, commandant of Auschwitz concentration camp.
+In 1949, due to the necessity of ensuring friendly relations with the newly-formed German Democratic Republic (East Germany), the phrase “German Crimes” was replaced in the Commission’s name with “Hitlerite Crimes”.
+The Commission worked with varying intensity – it was most active immediately after the War and in the 1960s, when the danger arose that German crimes would become statute-barred.
 Witness testimonies were collected until the 1980s.

-The Commission operated in a totalitarian state more concerned with defeating the anti-communist underground than with prosecuting and trying German crimes.
-The fate of Heinz Reinefahrt, an SS Gruppenfürer responsible for the 1944 genocide in Wola, a district of Warsaw, stands as a symbol of this post-war injustice.
-After the war, Reinefahrt became mayor in the town of Westerland on the island of Sylt and a deputy to the Schleswig-Holstein Landtag; he also worked as a barrister.
-The authorities of the Polish People’s Republic were not able to obtain his extradition from the Federal Republic of Germany.
-There were not many convictions for German crimes or collaboration, and sometimes soldiers faithful to the Polish Underground State were tried as “fascists”.
-Witnesses testifying before the Commission had to take all of this into account.
-They would often omit details that could have led to them, as well as their friends and relatives, being repressed by the Communist apparatus.
+The Commission functioned in a totalitarian state, and the reality was that the People’s Republic of Poland was more concerned with defeating the anti-communist underground than with prosecuting and trying German crimes.
+The fate of Heinz Reinefahrt, the SS Gruppenführer responsible for the 1944 genocide in Wola, a district of Warsaw, stands as a symbol of the post-war injustice to which this stance gave rise.
+After the war, he became mayor of the town of Westerland on the island of Sylt and served as a deputy to the Schleswig-Holstein Landtag; he also worked as a barrister.
+The authorities of the Polish People’s Republic were unable to secure his extradition from the Federal Republic of Germany.
+There were not many convictions for German crimes or collaboration, whereas soldiers faithful to the Polish Underground State would frequently be tried as “fascists”.
+Witnesses testifying before the Commission had to take all this into account, and as a result they often omitted details that could have led to them – as well as their friends and relatives – being victimized by the Communist apparatus of terror.

-The Commission’s tasks, their scope expanded to include Communist terror, were taken over by the investigative division of the Institute of National Remembrance in 1998.
+The Commission’s tasks, their scope expanded to include Communist terror, were taken over by the Investigative Division of the Institute of National Remembrance (IPN) in 1998.
 The files handed over to the Institute’s archives, including witness testimonies, are 3,500 running meters long.

-Testimonies of Polish citizens who had left the Soviet Union together with Anders’ Army were collected with greatest intensity from 1943, following the discovery of the Katyń graves and the severance of Polish-Soviet diplomatic relations.
-The personal accounts of Poles document the Red Army’s invasion of Poland of 17 September 1939, the atrocities committed by the Soviets during the two-year occupation, and the tragic fate of Poles deported to the Soviet interior.
-The accounts were gathered in order to expose the crimes of the Communist terror to the entire world.
+The accounts of Poles – both soldiers and civilians who left the Soviet Union with General Anders’ Army – were gathered with greatest intensity from 1943 on, following the discovery of the Katyń graves and the severance of Polish-Soviet diplomatic relations.
+These depositions aptly document the Red Army’s invasion of Poland on 17 September 1939, the atrocities committed by the Soviets during the two initial years of their occupation, and the tragic fate of Poles deported to the USSR.
+These testimonies were gathered in order to expose the crimes of Communist totalitarianism before the entire world.

-These testimonies reflect the heart-wrenching wartime experiences of the inhabitants of the Eastern Borderlands of Poland.
-They include accounts of people who had been arrested by the NKVD as “enemies of the people,” tortured during interrogations, and sentenced to many years in GULAG camps.
+They constitute a heart-wrenching record of what the inhabitants of the Eastern Borderlands of Poland were forced to experience during the Second World War, and include many accounts of people who had been arrested by the NKVD as “enemies of the people” and tortured during interrogations, receiving long-term sentences in the Gulag.
 Forcibly deported to the Soviet Union, they recount the weeks spent traveling in cattle wagons, the harsh conditions of life in exile, how they were worked beyond their strength on starvation-level rations, and how they had to cope with the deaths of loved ones.
-The testimonies paint a picture of a dramatic race against time, when – following the amnesty – these Poles made every effort to get to the recruitment posts of Anders’ Army.
+Finally, these testimonies paint a picture of a dramatic race against time, when following announcement of the amnesty the Polish deportees made a superhuman bid to get to the recruitment posts of General Anders’ Army.

-After World War II, the testimonies were deposited with the American Hoover Institution.
-For fear of their destruction or seizure by the Communist authorities in Poland, the Polish Government-in-exile sought to find a safe place in which to keep them.
-The choice of the United States and the Hoover Library was determined by the fact that the institution was situated in distant California and had always been favorable to the cause of Polish independence.
-Moreover, as a private institution, it was believed to be less vulnerable to possible pressure to hand these materials over to Communist Poland.
-In effect, some 30,000 testimonies given by Polish citizens were placed for safekeeping in Stanford.
+After the Second World War, their accounts were deposited with the American Hoover Institution.
+The Polish Government-in-exile, fearing that these priceless documents could be destroyed or seized by the Communist authorities, considered it imperative to find a safe place for their storage.
+The Hoover Institution came to be viewed as the surest location, most importantly because it was situated in distant California and had always been favorable to the cause of Polish independence.
+Moreover, as a private institution, it was believed to be less vulnerable to possible pressure to hand the materials over to Communist Poland.
+Thus, some 30,000 testimonies given by Polish citizens were reposited in Stanford.